Pandaqi/Pandaqi-Blog/pandaqi-blog/content/boardgames/finger-food/index.md

 ---
-title: "Hand Pies"
+title: "Finger Food"
 date: 2024-01-25
 emoji: "🖐️"
-thumbnail_media: "hand_pies_header.webp"
+thumbnail_media: "finger_food_header.webp"
 ---

-Welcome to the devlog for my game [Hand Pies](https://pandaqi.com/hand-pies).
+Welcome to the devlog for my game [Finger Food](https://pandaqi.com/finger-food).
 I'll (briefly) explain the design process for the game.
 Where did the idea come from?
 How did I develop it?
 What interesting problems did I have to solve?

 ## What's the idea?